tomryb/spaceships/README.md

 ### Secure payment processing when the user submits the order:

-- I will use a payment gateway like Stripe and integrate it to handle payment processing -Create an API route in Next.js to handle payment intent creation using Stripe's server-side SDK
+- I will use a payment gateway like Stripe and integrate it to handle payment processing
+- Create an API route in Next.js to handle payment intent creation using Stripe's server-side SDK

 ### Error handling in case the payment failed or something went wrong